MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 72: 17.12.19
+* Finished the styling section of the course!
+(91%).
+Only one short section left!

 ## Day 71: 16.12.19
 * More styling and more challenges (88%).
 Also did challenges on Scrimba.
 I am planning my next React project in my head.